30 Common Nursing Interview Questions And Answers – General And Behavioral

 Behavioral Nursing Interview Questions And Answers

-During your nursing interview, you will be asked behavioral type questions.
+During your nursing interview, you will be asked behavioural-type questions.
 These types of questions are situational based, and the interviewer is trying to determine what steps you would take when faced with unique challenges on the job.
-We have researched the MOST common nursing behavioral interview questions and answers by asking nurses who have already been through the interview process successfully.
-With that said, we have found that the BEST approach in answering these types of questions is by utilizing the STAR method.
+We have researched the MOST common nursing behavioural interview questions and answers by asking nurses who have already been through the interview process successfully.
+With that said, we have found that the BEST approach to answering these types of questions is by utilizing the STAR method.

-The STAR method is one that uses a specific structure when answering a behavioral-based interview question.
+The STAR method is one that uses a specific structure when answering a behavioural-based interview question.
 For example, STAR is defined as

 (S) Situation – Describe the situation or scenario you were in.